dart-lang/build/build_config/README.md

   automatically to applied.
 Defaults to `'none'` The possibilities are:
   - `"none"`: Never apply this Builder unless it is manually configured
-  - `"dependents"`: Apply this Builder to the package with a direct dependency on the package exposign the builder.
+  - `"dependents"`: Apply this Builder to the package with a direct dependency on the package exposing the builder.
   - `"all_packages"`: Apply this Builder to all packages in the transitive dependency graph.
   - `"root_package"`; Apply this Builder only to the top-level package.